Yom Ha’zikaron | Yom Ha’atzmaut

 The miraculous victory of the Six-Day War left a huge impact on local culture in the late 60s and early 70s.
 This musical presentation will feature classic songs from the post-war era, performed by our very own BJ musical ensemble.
-Moti Zeira, head of our partner organization HaMidrasha, will examine the impact of the war on Israeli music, the rise of military super-groups, and the subversive messages hidden within some of the all-time classics of that era.
+Moti Zeira, head of our partner organization HaMidrasha and official biographer of Israeli song-writer Naomi Shemer (Yerushalayim Shel Zahav), will examine the impact of the war on Israeli music, the rise of military super-groups, and the subversive messages hidden within some of the all-time classics of the age.

 In the American Jewish community, young Jews are starting to pull away from Israel as their values and the actions of the state of Israel come into conflict.
-The Jewish youth in American are like youth all over the world: they are more liberal and less religious then their elder generations.
-In Israel, the situation is reversed: the youth are getting more right wing and religious than their elders.
+Jewish youth in America are more liberal and less religious than previous generations.
+In Israel, the situation is reversed: the youth are becoming more right wing and religious than their elders.
 Why is this the case and what does this mean for both the Israeli-Palestinian conflict and the relationship between American and Israeli Jews?
 Join Joel Braunold of ALLMEP and Yona Shem-Tov of Encounter in exploring these questions of generational divide.
+Register here Read more »

 Sunday, June 11 | 7:00-8:30PM | 89th Street Community House